-If the prosecution in proceedings for an offence of breaching a loading requirement under the Road Traffic (Vehicles) Act 2008 proves that a load, or part of a load, had fallen off a vehicle, the burden of proof is on the accused to show that the load was secured so that it was unlikely to fall or be dislodged from the vehicle.
+If the prosecution in proceedings for an offence of breaching a loading requirement under the Road Traffic (Vehicles) Act 2012 proves that a load, or part of a load, had fallen off a vehicle, the burden of proof is on the accused to show that the load was secured so that it was unlikely to fall or be dislodged from the vehicle.

+[Section 120 amended by No. 8 of 2012 s.
+232.]

 Division 3 — Sentencing matters

 121. Minimum fines